jessebmiller/treacherous-winds/src/common-moves.md

 * Cause physical harm
 * Be taken seriously
 * Scramble away

-* Avoid physical harm
-* Aboid being put in a tough spot
-* Avoid a turn for the worse
+Risk ideas:
+- Harm
+- A grudge against you
+- A bad reputation

 ## Manipulate someone

-When you **seduce, bluff, manipulate, or lie** to an NPC, tell them what you want them to do.
-Be ready to give them some payment, a reason or concrete assurance then ask:
+When you **seduce, bluff, manipulate, or lie** to an NPC, tell them what you want them to do then ask:

-* Is the request doable, safe, and sane?
+- Is the request doable, safe, and sane?
-* Does no authority disaprove?
+- Does no authority disaprove?
-* Do you have a positive reputation with them or a group they're in?
+- Do you have a positive reputation with them or a group they're in?

 Roll 1d6 for each yes an dchoose 1 for each hit:

-* They go along with you as long as they're comfortable
+- They are inclined to go along with you
-* They don't need concrete assurance to be comfortable
-* They don't need a reason to be comfortable
-* They don't need payment to be comfortable
-* They don't realize you're manipulating them
-* They don't turn the tables
-* Things don't take a turn for the worse
+- Avoid a risk

+Risk ideas:
+- They expect payment, reciprocity, or debt
+- Add a Beat: Will they discover they've been manipulated and what revenge will they seek?
+- Add a Bond: They despise you (or love you) and look to insert themself into your affairs

 ## Intimidate someone

-When you **Impose your will with the threat of violence** be ready to tell them how you'll know if they defy you and how you'll get to them if they do and ask:
+When you **Impose your will with the threat of violence** tell them what you want them to do then ask:

-* Can they see that you are better equipped than them?
+- Can they see that you are better equipped or that you outnumber them?
-* Are they on their own or backed by fewer than you?
-* Are you angry at, frustrated with, or cornered by them?
+- Are you angry at, frustrated with, or cornered by them?
-* Is your demand acceptable to their allignment?
-* Do they lack levorage against you?
+- Do they lack recourse or levorage against you?

 Roll 1d6 for each 'yes' and choose 1 for each hit:

-* They go along with you if they worry you'll follow through
+- They go along with you
-* They don't need to know how you'll know to worry
-* They don't need to know how you'll get to them to worry
-* They don't gain a rank of a bond with you and you don't lose a rank of a bond with them
-* You don't gain a reputation in their circles
+- Avoid a risk

+Risk ideas:
+- Add a Beat: How will they take their revenge for being threatened?
+- They find a way to undermine your larger goal while going along
+- Gain a bad reputation

 ## Invoke your station

 When you **Invoke your position, rank, or station** to make a request or demand, ask:

-* Do they recognise the symbols of your station?
+- Do they recognise the symbols of your station?
-* Do they see others defering to you?
+- Do they see others defering to you?
-* Do they fall under your official jurisdiction?
+- Do they fall under your official jurisdiction?

 Roll 1d6 for each 'yes' and *THEY* either heed your words or *THEY* choose 1 for each hit:

-* Accept the punnishments your station allows
+- Accept the punnishments your station allows
-* Accept a reputation for insolence
+- Accept a reputation for insolence
-* Accept an economic setback (give valuables, lose a job, etc.)
+- Accept an economic setback (give valuables, lose a job, etc.)

+Risk ideas:
+- The institution that grants you your station demands something of you
+- You lose your station
+- Gain a bad reputation

 ## Control a PC